-- o Business papers and minutes of all major Council Committees, - o Facts Sheets on Major Council Decisions, - o Regular Updates on Major Projects i.e. Varley Oval and Cameron Park Redevelopment, - Statistical information about access applications.
+- o Business papers and minutes of all major Council Committees - Facts Sheets on Major Council Decisions - Regular Updates on Major Projects i.e. Copeton Northern Foreshores Upgrade and Town Centre Renewal - Statistical information about access applications.

-Table A: Number of Application by type of application and outcome\
+Table A: Number of Application by type of application and outcome